mherkazandjian/py-cpuinfo/README.md

 CPU Support
 -----
 * X86 32bit and 64bit
-* Some ARM and PPC CPUs
+* Some ARM, PPC, and S390X CPUs

 API